scala/scala-xml/README.md

 API documentation is available [here](http://www.scala-lang.org/api/current/scala-xml/scala/xml/index.html).

+How to documentation is available in the [wiki](https://github.com/scala/scala-xml/wiki)

 ## Cross-building with 2.10

 If you are cross-building a project that uses scala-xml with both Scala 2.10 and later Scala versions, take a look at [this example](https://github.com/scala/scala-module-dependency-sample).